What Critical Role is Teaching Us About the Magic of Group Storytelling

 It’s not magic

-Mulligan, Mercer, Matt Coville, Chris Perkins, Mark Hulmes and Aabria Iyengar: These master storytellers make it look effortless, like their games just naturally flow and develop around them, but in reality, what we’re seeing is years of hard work and painstaking practice, resulting in a group of artists at the top of their fields, pushing the boundaries of what can be done in this medium.
+Brennan Lee Mulligan, Matt Mercer, Matt Coville, Chris Perkins, Mark Hulmes, Aabria Iyengar: These master storytellers make it look effortless, like their games just naturally flow and develop around them, but in reality, what we’re seeing is years of hard work and painstaking practice, resulting in a group of artists at the top of their fields, pushing the boundaries of what can be done in this medium.

 Turning a Good Story Into a Great Show